 Similarly, the cascade and dissemination of such information is also shared with the Company's workforce through, inter alia, 'Town Hall' meetings hosted by the Executive Team and via a cascade of 'key messages' as part of the Group's employee engagement forums, which facilitate the views of colleagues and can be reported to the Board.

 Internal Controls & Risk Management

-- Regular updates from the Audit Committee Chair. - · Periodic updates on Health & Safety progress, particularly within Tuffnells. - Approval of Group-wide policies and terms of reference.
+- Regular updates from the Audit Committee Chair.
+Periodic updates on Health & Safety progress, - particularly within Tuffnells.Approval of Group-wide policies and terms - Approval of Group-wide policies and terms of reference.